ProfAndreaPollini/profandreapollini-youtube-videos/.github/ISSUE_TEMPLATE/video-idea.md

 ---

-# Description of the idea
+# Description of the idea:

-# Resources (web pages, video, pdf links)
+# Resources (web pages, video, PDF links):

 # Programming language (if known or relevant):